 16. Avoid Facial Exercises

-When researching this article, we found a wide range of natural anti-aging regimes that suggest facial exercises.
-However, experts disagree and say that facial exercises should never be done to your skin.
+When researching this article, we found a wide range of natural anti-aging regimens that suggest facial exercises.
+However, experts like George A. Beraka, MD, a retired Manhattan plastic surgeon, disagree and say that “facial exercises should never be done to your skin.”

-That’s because the muscles of the face are the only muscles in the body that are attached to the skin.
-Meaning that when you "exercise" your facial muscles, you are actually dragging the skin around, causing further wrinkling and stretching.
+Why?
+“Because the muscles of the face are the only muscles in the body that are attached to the skin.
+Meaning that when you "exercise" your facial muscles, you are actually dragging the skin around, causing further wrinkling and stretching,” he explains.

 17. Sleep However You’re Most Comfortable

-Many anti-aging guides will suggest that you start to sleep exclusively on your back.
-This is because sleeping with your face pressed against the pillow can cause sleep lines, which can turn into wrinkles.
-Satin pillow cases can also help in the anti-wrinkle fight.
+Many anti-aging guides on sites like WebMD will suggest that you start sleeping exclusively on your back.
+According to Dr. Scott Gerrish, this is because “sleeping with your face pressed against the pillow can cause sleep lines, which can turn into wrinkles.
+Satin pillowcases can also help in the anti-wrinkle fight.”

 However, modern humans, due to smaller than normal jaws, are unable to breathe well during sleep when supine due to the tongue falling back (due to gravity) and especially in a deep sleep when our muscles relax.
 In fact, the more crowded your mouth is or, the more trouble you have breathing, the more likely you’re going to be a natural side or stomach sleeper.